sanderlab/CellBox/README.md

 ## Correspondence

-This is CellBox scripts developed in Sander lab for the paper [bioRxiv](https://www.biorxiv.org/content/10.1101/746842v3)
+This is CellBox scripts developed in Sander lab for the paper in _[Cell Systems](https://www.cell.com/cell-systems/pdfExtended/S2405-4712(20)30464-6)_ or [bioRxiv](https://www.biorxiv.org/content/10.1101/746842v3).

 >Yuan, B.*, Shen, C.*, Luna, A., Korkut, A., Marks, D., Ingraham, J., Sander, C. CellBox: Interpretable Machine Learning for Perturbation Biology with Application to the Design of Cancer Combination Therapy. _Cell Systems_, 2020.
-(In press)

 Maintained by Bo Yuan, Judy Shen, and Augustin Luna.